-Varian Medical Systems began construction to expand its Salt Lake City, Utah
+Varian Medical Systems Begins Expansion Of Salt Lake City, Utah, Campus

 "Utah is home to hardworking people with immense engineering and technical talent, many of whom can be credited with Varian's success in the manufacturing of our state-of-the-art X-ray technology," said Dow Wilson, CEO of Varian Medical Systems.
 "Today we celebrate more than 45 years of Varian's economic partnership with Utah which continues to be a sound investment for the future of our company, the state of Utah and Utah's citizens."